konnektiv/mariadb-galera-swarm/README.md

 Please submit more examples for Mesos, etc. and also improvements for existing examples!

+By using DNS resolution to discover other nodes, they don't have to be specified explicitly so this container should work with any system with DNS-based service discovery such as Kubernetes, Docker Swarm, Consul, etc.

 ## Commands

-The entrypoint takes as a command one of the following startup "modes":
+The entrypoint takes as a command one of the following startup "modes".
+Additional arguments will be passed to the `mysqld` command line.
+For example, you will typically want to add `--log-bin=mysqld-bin` to enable binary logging.

 ### seed